Achilleas Kostoulas

 Defining ‘love’ in language teaching and learning

 In the article, the authors suggest that language education needs a definition of love that “entails responsibility, care, ethics, freedom and dialogue” (p.
 554).
-They go on to define love as consisting of two facets, “love as passion” and “love as positivity resonance” (p.
+This is a courageous task, which the authors would perhaps have avoided if they were familiar with Hargreaves (1998) article, The emotional practice of teaching.
+Sadly, thay hadn’t read it (in, in fairness, neither had I at the time), so they go on to define love as consisting of two facets, “love as passion” and “love as positivity resonance” (p.
 555).

 Love as passion

 With regard to the first of these facets, they explain “that passion is also instantiated in teachers’ relationship with the students” and that “teachers who care about their students are better able to see students on their own terms, listen to their stories, and strive to realize their full potential” (p.
 555).
-This is an important point, to which I will return, but for the time being I will just invite you, as readers, to reflect on whether this is a psychological or a linguistics observation.
+This is an important point, to which I will return, but for the time being I will just invite you, as readers, to reflect on whether this is a (applied) linguistic observation or a psychological one.

 Love as positivity resonance